uncefact/project-crm/website/docs/pilots/CRM-requirements.md

 * simple and implementable always wins over expansive & complex.
 * open and free is a fundamental requirement.
 * collaboratively developed encourages buy-in
-* decentralised over centralised will always be more scalable.
+* decentralized over centralized will always be more scalable.

 ## Design Challenges

-Some words about the key challenges that scalable digital traceability & transparency faces.
+Some words about the key challenges that scalable digital traceability & transparency face.
 The design must solve these challenges.
 For example
 * greenwashing
-* plethora of platforms – so we must focus on in interoperability, not picking winners.
+* plethora of platforms – so we must focus on interoperability, not picking winners.
-* plethora of standards – so we must focus on mapping between them to maximise reuse.
+* plethora of standards – so we must focus on the mapping between them to maximize reuse.

 ## Scope